-- In tall container, add aquafaba and vinegar or lemon juice.
+- In a tall container, add aquafaba and vinegar or lemon juice.

 - Using an immersion blender, blend to combine, continue blending till liquid begins to foam.

-- Slowly stream in oil until mixture thickens and won’t take in any more oil.
+- Slowly stream in oil until the mixture thickens and won’t take in any more oil.

 - Season with salt & pepper

-- Store in refrigerate in airtight container for up to a month.
+- Store in refrigerate in an airtight container for up to a month.